Welcome back to school everyone! I hope you had a wonderful Christmas and happy new year!

 Children in reception will receive a homework pack of any activities or practice we feel they still need.
 If your child has a reading book now please remember to do all the activities in the front and back of the book, including practising writing the words found in the book.
 When you have exhausted the book please ask your child to put it in the red box for changing.

 Please see below for this terms learning and topics.
 If you have any experience in any of our topic areas please let me know.
 If you would like to help in pirate class as a parent helper by listening to children read, playing games, art and craft activities again, just let me know as I still have some sessions available.

-Phonics, all letters- Phonemes (sound) diagraphs (2 letters 1 sound) Trigraphs (3 letters 1 sound) Grammar, punctuation and sentence structure, finger spaces, (plural)es and s words,
+Phonics, all letters- Phonemes (sound) diagraphs (2 letters 1 sound) Trigraphs (3 letters 1 sound), tricky words phases 2, 3 and 4.
+Grammar, punctuation and sentence structure, finger spaces, (plural)es and s words,

-Maths- number, place value, counting to 20+ and writing the matching number.
+Maths- number, place value to 20, counting to 20+ and writing the matching number in words

-SEAL ( social emotional aspects of leaning)-going for goals
+SEAL ( social emotional aspects of leaning)-getting on and falling out